ABRG-Models/AttractorScaffolding/README.md

 starting state of [00000] to the state [01010].

-Up to this point, I've referred to 5 genes interacting within a 'single context'; that is all in roughly the same spatial location.
-This work relates the genes a-e to a specific set of genes which are important in the arealization of the mammalian neocortex.
-These genes (Fgf8, Pax6, Emx2, Sp8 and Coup-tf1) produce specific patterns of expression; Fgf8 is initially expressed at the anterior part of the cortical plate, and initiates a cascade of interactions which result in anterior to posterior *or* posterior to anterior gradients of expression.
-We divided space up into only two compartments, anterior and posterior and asked how easy is it to find the genome which takes the anterior state [10000] to [10101] and the posterior initial state [00000] to [01010].
+Up to this point, I've referred to 5 genes interacting within a 'single context'; meaning that the genes are in the same spatial location.
+This work relates the genes a-e to a specific set of genes which are known to be important in the arealization of the mammalian neocortex.
+These genes (Fgf8, Pax6, Emx2, Sp8 and Coup-tf1) produce specific patterns of expression; Fgf8 is initially expressed at the anterior part of the cortical plate, and initiates a cascade of interactions which result in anterior to posterior *or* posterior to anterior gradients of expression for each of the 5 genes.
+We divided space up into only two compartments, anterior and posterior and asked how easy is it to find the genome which takes the anterior state [10000] to the anterior target [10101] and the posterior initial state [00000] to the target [01010].
 The anterior and posterior target states represent a spatial gradient in expression for all 5 genes.
 By random search, this is difficult.
 Approximately 1 in every 60000 genomes achieves this, where we define the desired, stable target states as having fitness 1, and anything else fitness 0.

-The paper describes a mechanism by which an evolutionary search of the genome space can be sped up.
-It does this by allowing genomes which do not fulfil the required target states perfectly to nevertheless have fitness > 0 as long as they express the desired gene expressions for some proportion of the time.
+The paper describes a mechanism by which an evolutionary search of the genome space can be sped up compared with a random search.
+It does this by allowing genomes which do not fulfil the required target states perfectly to nevertheless have fitness > 0 as long as they express the desired gene expressions for some proportion of developmental time.
 By this mechanism, a search of the genome which flips a few bits on each evolutionary generation can find 'paths up to the peaks in the fitness landscape' and accelerates this simple, 2 context (anterior and posterior) system by 70 times.
+Furthermore, we show that this speed-up is maintained even as the number of spatial contexts increases.
+If we divide space up into a larger number of compartments, the difficulty of the random search increases exponentially, but the effectiveness of attractor scaffolding also increases exponentially!

 ## The code